Cat Aggression towards humans

 The third principle is modifying the behavior by working with directly with the cat

-and the environment to enable the cat to learn different responses and to benefit from
+and the environment to enable the cat to learn different responses and to benefit

-environment as well as a valuable social component of their world.
+of their environment as well as a valuable social component of their world.

 The following recommendations are effective when working with play aggression

 - Manage the environment: avoid situations and circumstances that trigger fear,

 - Cease all punishment.
-Cats have a unique biology and are highly reactive when
+Cats have a unique biology and are highly reactive

-from new associations.
+benefit from new associations.